colinleach/r_concepts/concepts/basics/about.md

 [1] "integer"
 ```

-Finer control of data types is possible but only becomes important when large datasets need to be handled efficiently.
+Finer control of data types is possible and can be important when large datasets need to be handled efficiently.

 The preferred assignment operator is `<-`